-In addition to the funding package offered by the student’s department, cluster fellows receive a $2,500 research grant which may be used for designated research purposes over the course of the Ph.D. program.
-They are also eligible to receive up to $400 each year to help defray the costs of presenting a paper at a professional conference on a science studies topic.
+In addition to the funding package offered by the student’s department, cluster fellows receive a $2,500 stipend in their first enrollment year.
+They are also eligible to apply to receive up to $400 each year from the cluster to help defray the costs of presenting a paper at a professional conference on a science studies topic.
 In their first two years, they satisfy their cluster requirements by taking a series of at least three courses that train them in the theories and methods of science studies.

 Cluster fellows also:

 - Attend the weekly Klopsteg lecture series, which usually meets on Monday afternoons from 4:30 to 6:00 pm in the Hagstrum Room (University Hall, Room 201).

 - Participate in the Science Studies Doctoral Colloquium and reading group, a student-run colloquium, which meets three or four times a quarter (in place of the Klopsteg lecture) so that students can discuss grant proposals, present dissertation chapters, practice job talks, go over issues of professional development, read key science studies texts, and hear visiting speakers of their own choosing.